 The fluent helper is the canonical way:

 - Roles are flat (no inheritance hierarchy).
-A user can be in multiple roles; the user’s effective permission set is the union of every role’s permissions.
+A user can be in multiple roles; the user’s effective permission set is the union of every role’s permission claims.

 The role-permission syncer